matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 So use cases.
 I think everybody thinks they know how to do use cases.
 And that is usually not what I want to see in a use case, because I think again there is two phases.
 The best first phase for use cases is to talk about only what people intend to accomplish.
-What what they would like to be different about the world.
+What they would like to be different about the world.
 What they wish they could do, not how.

 So you are going to make a little tiny sheet that says intention, intention, intention.
-Now it is got a "how" column that is that is blank.
+It has got a "how" column that is blank.

 I do not believe in this, "Make a card that says the user should put a push a button.
-It is going to be this color, and we will do this thing."
+It is going to be this color, and it will do this thing."
 I mean if you want to do that, that is great.
 That is not what this talk is about.